-16 Jul Three powerful ways landing page copywriting will transform your health business
+16 Jul 3 powerful ways landing page copywriting will transform your wellness business

 A landing page is a web page that’s designed for a single purpose.
 It might be an email list opt-in page, a product download page, a webinar sign-up page, or a sales page.

 Online business owners often use landing pages as the start of their marketing ‘funnel‘.
 For example, you might create a Facebook or Google Ad campaign and direct the clicks from those ads to a specific web page in order to funnel people into your email marketing and sales system.

 Rather than directing prospects to your homepage where there can be lots of options for what to do next, directing them to a landing page with one single purpose is a more effective way to encourage them to take the next step.

 Importantly, landing page copywriting is critical to the success of the page.
 If your copy falls flat, so will your sales or conversions.
 After all, copy is your online sales person – and it keeps working long after you’ve gone to bed.

 Here are three powerful ways landing page copywriting will transform how you do business.Landing pages are everywhere: here’s how to get the most out of yours #landingpages #copywriting #conversion Click To Tweet

 1. You can meet your reader where they’re at

 Landing pages allow you to meet your prospect where they’re at in terms of their understanding of your business or product.

 Often, traditional web pages are written to be a ‘catch all’ page for people who know and understand what you do and also for those who don’t.
 But landing pages give you an opportunity to write for prospects who are in the very early stages of engaging with you, to build their trust and awareness of your brand.